Why Your Vacuum Cleaner Keeps Shutting Off

 If you have cleaned, unclogged, and done everything you could possibly do, then it might be time for a New Vacuum Cleaner.

-If you have kids or pets, then a Shop Vacuum is a must-have!
+If you have kids or pets, then a shop vacuum is a must-have!
 You never know what messes you’ll come across!
-There is so much you can do with a Shop Vacuum for use in your home that I have written a great post on it here.
+There is so much you can do with a shop vacuum for use in your home that I have written a great post on it here.

 Author